Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 trays with holes in the bottom

-I have often seen it on photos of other vegetable gardeners.
-A
+I've often seen it in photos from other vegetable gardeners: a

 seed tray with cabbage or

-perlite granules or crushed sand (coarse sand).
-I prefer
+perlite granules or coarse sand.
+I prefer pre-sowing

-trays for pre-sowing because that makes planting out or prickling out easier for me.
-More information about sprinkling and much more in the next chapter.
+trays because they make planting out or prickling out easier.
+More information about strewing and much more in the next chapter.

 How to sow seeds step by step

-Fill your trays with seed and cutting soil:
+Fill your trays with sowing and cutting soil:

-- Use a good sowing and cutting soil.
-This soil is like the infancy of your plants and is crucial for the first steps and the growth of your plants.
-You can buy sowing and cutting soil in ready-made bags.
-I make mine myself based on coconut soil , very airy soil without unevenness and lumps.
-It is a residual product from the food sector so interesting to reuse.
+- Use a good seed and cutting soil.
+This soil is like your plants' infancy and is crucial for their first steps and growth.
+You can buy seed and cutting soil in ready-made bags.
+I make mine myself using coconut coir , a very airy soil without any bumps or lumps.
+It's a residual product from the food industry, so it's a good idea to reuse it.

-- Mix in a black seed tray or bucket 2/4 volume coconut soil with 1/4 volume perlite granules and 1/4 sieved potting soil for vegetable gardens.
-The coconut soil gives a very good structure to your plants to root in, the perlite granules retain the water in your soil and give airy soil.
-The potting soil gives a little bit of nutrition.
+- In a black seed tray or bucket, mix 2/4 volume coconut coir with 1/4 volume perlite granules and 1/4 volume sifted potting soil for vegetable gardens.
+The coconut coir provides excellent rooting structure for your plants, while the perlite granules retain water and create aerated soil.
+The potting soil provides a small amount of nutrients.

-- For strong seedlings I also add one gram (tip of a coffee spoon) of magnesium sulphate per litre of soil.
+- For strong seedlings I also add one gram (the tip of a teaspoon) of magnesium sulphate per litre of soil.

 - Mix everything well.